phrb/NODAL.jl/README.md

 ```

 The tuning run will use the default neighboring and perturbation methods
-implemented by StochasticSearch.jl to find new results.
+implemented by NODAL to find new results.
 Now we can process the
 current result.
 In this example we just `print` it and loop until `optimize` is
 done: